riccardoklinger/placekey/readme.md

 # Placekey API Plugin

+IMPORTANT NOTE: Currently only fully supported for US-based Addresses and POIs.

+Placekey is designed to be a free, universal identifier for physical places.
+The Placekey API does the work of POI resolution, address normalization, validation, and geocoding to ensure that unique places receive unique Placekeys.
+Learn more at www.placekey.io.

 With the Placekey plugin for QGIS 3.x, you can query the map and get a Placekey for the place of your choice.
 Additionally, you can process different layers/files and get the Placekey for each feature using the Placekey API.

+Use this Plugin to perform the following:

+### Address and POI Matching

+If you are drawing address and/or POI-oriented data from multiple different places, Placekey allows you to match them together easily.
+Placekey can act as an alternative to a spatial join, letting you join on the Placekey attribute.
+This significantly reduces the downsides of spatial joins - these include geocodes on top of each other in apartment buildings or offices, densely-placed geocodes in urban areas, and street-level versus rooftop-level geocodings.

+### Address Normalization

+By resolving messy input address formats, Placekey removes the need to first normalize your addresses and POIs when joining them with other data.
+The Placekey API ensures that the same place will receive the same Placekey, even if it is referenced using multiple names and/or address conventions.

+### Address and POI Deduplication

+Placekey can help you remove duplicate rows in your dataset, even if their address and POI formats differ.
+Just Placekey all of your rows and drop duplicates of the Placekey attribute.

+### Evaluate Address Data Quality

+The Placekey API compares your address and POI data against multiple authoritative sources of truth in order to generate a unique Placekey for each place in your dataset.
+Overall data quality can be ascertained by appending Placekeys and looking at the match rate.

 ## Prerequesities
 Please get yourself a Placekey API key at <a href="https://www.placekey.io/">placekey.io</a>.
 Then use the processing step <i>processing -> placekey -> manage placekey API key</i> to save your API key in the QGIS settings.